yszdw/ENSF337-Assignment/README.md

 ![new_directory](https://github.com/yszdw/test/blob/main/new_directory.png)

-<font size="8">if you input "2", you load a saved file and continue to play game. </font>
+<font size="8">if you input "2" in the main menu, you can load a saved file and continue to play game. </font>

 ![load_game](https://github.com/yszdw/test/blob/main/load_game.png)

-<font size="8">if you input "2", you load a saved file and continue to play game.
+<font size="8">if you input "2" in the main menu, you can load a saved file and continue to play game.
 If the save_game is over, then you can only see the final board state . </font>

 ![load_finished_game](https://github.com/yszdw/test/blob/main/load_finished.png)

-<font size="8">if you input "3", you can see the score.
+<font size="8">if you input "3" in the main menu, you can see the score.
 The score will be reset to 0 if you input "4" to close the socket connection . </font>

 ![score](https://github.com/yszdw/test/blob/main/score.png)

-<font size="8">if you input "4", The socket connection will be closed. </font>
+<font size="8">if you input "4" in the main menu, The socket connection will be closed. </font>

 ![disconnection](https://github.com/yszdw/test/blob/main/disconnection.png)